badsyntax/SassBeautify/README.md

 ## How it works

 This plugin is simply a wrapper around the `sass-convert` utility.
-The `sass-convert `utility will *compile your Sass/Scss to Sass/Scss*, and thus there's a chance values might change.
-(For example, see [issue #7](https://github.com/badsyntax/SassBeautify/issues/7).)
+The `sass-convert` utility will *compile your Sass/Scss to Sass/Scss*.

+## Issues with ruby, Sass and your PATH

+If you installed ruby and sass via a version manager tool like [RVM](https://rvm.io/), or via an installer like [ruby installer](http://rubyinstaller.org/), then you're likely to encounter issues with running Sass from Sublime Text.
+The issue boils down to the ruby/sass executable paths not existing in your global environment PATH variable.

-## Compatibility with RVM
+### Compatibility with RVM

-(This does not apply to Windows users.)

 RVM uses a shell login script to modify the environment PATH, so you will need to manually add this path to the package settings if you want this plugin to use the same ruby and gem versions.